Case Study:

 “I can do so much more, so much more cheaply than I could in the past and that for me has been the real bonus.”

-Tow and Fert’s versatility has led to significantly increased milk production for Alan Marx.
+Tow and Fert’s versatility has led to significantly increased milk production for Allan Marx.

-Alan had seen the Tow and Fert machines at National Fieldays over the years and had often wondered about the concept of foliar applied fertiliser.
-It was only when chatting to a friend in the South Island who used a contractor to apply his fertiliser with a Tow and Fert that Alan decided to find out more.
-He phoned the contractor and, after a lengthy discussion about its versatility, usability and flexibility, Alan decided to head over to Dannevirke to Metalform to see the machine being built for himself.
+Allan had seen the Tow and Fert machines at National Fieldays over the years and had often wondered about the concept of foliar applied fertiliser.
+It was only when chatting to a friend in the South Island who used a contractor to apply his fertiliser with a Tow and Fert that Allan decided to find out more.
+He phoned the contractor and, after a lengthy discussion about its versatility, usability and flexibility, Allan decided to head over to Dannevirke to Metalform to see the machine being built for himself.

 “I wanted a machine that could do a lot of other things than just dissolve and apply Urea.
 This is a very versatile machine and it’s ticked a lot of boxes for me in terms of it’s versatility.”

-Since taking on the Tow and Fert in September of 2018 Alan’s farming system has changed significantly.
-From a largely conventional nutrition system, Alan has moved into a system that focuses on the ecosystem of the farm, considering the soil, grass and the animal.
-In no way organic, Alans system includes Molasses which he applies with every load to feed the microbes in the soil.
+Since taking on the Tow and Fert in September of 2018 Allan’s farming system has changed significantly.
+From a largely conventional nutrition system, Allan has moved into a system that focuses on the ecosystem of the farm, considering the soil, grass and the animal.
+In no way organic, Allans system includes Molasses which he applies with every load to feed the microbes in the soil.

 “The other thing I’ve started doing a lot is adding Magnesium sulphate to the brew.
 This increases the magnesium content in our grass as this is an element that our cows are always looking for.”